Hair Schools in Kentucky

 Kentucky Hair Design Careers

 Average yearly salary for hair design in Kentucky

 Job growth for Kentucky cosmetologists is expected to remain fairly steady.
-Between 2012 and 2022, O*Net expects to see a 5% increase in cosmetology jobs in Kentucky.
-This growth averages out to over 200 new jobs per year (O*Net, 2012).
+Between 2016 and 2026, O*Net expects to see an 11% increase in cosmetology jobs in Kentucky.
 The salary you earn as a hair designer depends on where you work, what special skills you bring to your salon chair, and how quickly you develop a loyal customer base.
-O*Net reports that the average salary for a Kentucky cosmetologist is $20,500 per year, which is in line with the national average for a cosmetologist.
+O*Net reports that the average salary for a Kentucky cosmetologist is $23,460 per year, which is in line with the national average for a cosmetologist.
 As a cosmetology professional, part of your income may come from tips and gratuities.
 As a result, keeping your chair filled can be a great way to increase your income and improve your own personal job outlook.
 Marketing yourself and showing off your range of skills can help you bring in clients that come to see you again and again.